courtneyjkeeler/grex-telescope.github.io/docs/software/gateware.md

 A work in progress feature is the addition of timing information to the payloads.
 This will be critical eventually, but is currently untested.
-The SNAP board has an additional input which accepts a "pulse per second" signal where rising edges are coincident with a second from an accuracte UTC clock.
-For the case of GReX, this will come from a GPS timing reciever or external
+The SNAP board has an additional input which accepts a "pulse per second" signal where rising edges are coincident with a second from an accurate UTC clock.
+For the case of GReX, this will come from a GPS timing receiver or external
 MASER source.
 In the gateware, there is an "arm" register which is logical ANDed with this PPS signal which starts the timing system.

 So, the user will activate this "arm" register and note the next UTC second (assuming the computer that is performing the arming has